 - Pretty much the only Asian character in Heavy Rain is a shopkeeper whose one scene involves someone trying to rob his store while he firmly refuses to hand over the money.

-- The first Leisure Suit Larry game features a spectacular example at the convenience store.
+- Leisure Suit Larry 1: In the Land of the Lounge Lizards features a spectacular example at the convenience store.

 Ya we got lubbers!

-- Apu once left a small child in charge of the store when he had to be elsewhere.
-The child quickly pulled a gun larger than himself on some rowdy teenagers.
+- In "Homer the Heretic", Apu leaves Jamshed, a small child, in charge of the store when he has to be elsewhere.
+Jamshed quickly pulls a shotgun larger than himself on Dolph, Jimbo, and Kearney.

 - Tuong Lu Kim from South Park, though he's more of a restaurant owner.
 And he's not really Asian.